Easy homemade Low Carb Coleslaw is a no-fail side dish that is always welcome at the dinner table.

-Coleslaw, or “slaw,” as it is sometimes called, is a raw salad that has shredded cabbage as its main ingredient.
-Usually, grated carrot is also added.
+Coleslaw, or slaw, as it is sometimes called, is a raw salad that has shredded cabbage as its main ingredient.
+Usually, grated carrots are also added.
+It is mixed with a dressing, either in a creamy or vinaigrette form.

 The fun thing about coleslaw is that, just like any salad, you can vary the ingredients however you want.
-Here are some ideas for tasty add-ins that can give your coleslaw some character and flair:
+Here are some ideas for tasty add-ins that can make your coleslaw the best ever!

 - Fruits: chopped pineapple, raisins, or capers